daniel-berger-hull/linux/README.md

 * exec:   Replace the callers process with another one, and continues the execution with the code provided as param

-*fork & exce: Use both method, if you want to spawn a new process, but that is will run a different program
+*fork & exec: Use both method, if you want to spawn a new process, but that is will run a different program
               (Which is most case, that is what you want.
 You don't want to just duplicate same code for a process')
                Steps:  1 - Call fork (so 2 process will exist) 2 - on the duplicate process, call exec, with the code you want to run